naseriansuzie/rspgame/README.md

 ---

 - In src, there are 1)Pages, 2)Components, 3)Stores and 4)App.js & index.js
-- index.js is the root file and it connects App.js
+- index.js is the root file and it connects to App.js
-- App.js takes page routings to pages
+- App.js takes page routings to each page
-- Pages contains Components
+- Pages contain Components
-- Stores serves global store and it has two different store(SetUpStore and GameStore)
+- Stores serve a global store and it is divided into two different stores(SetUpStore and GameStore)

 ### Quick Start